 A few plants are enough to get you started and learning the basics of growing cannabis.
 You can start with just one or two plants.
 There’s a learning curve when growing weed indoors and you want to minimize the cost of the mistakes you will be making.

 It shouldn’t take long to get the hang of things and start producing some great quality flowering cannabis plants, but you’ll need to make room as your plants grow.
-From the first Flowering buds, a plant will double or even triple in size by the time of harvest.
+From the first flowering buds, a plant will double or even triple in size by the time of harvest.

 This means if you have a marijuana grow tent sizes 2’x4′, 4’x4′, or 5’x5′, and are planning to have your whole grow in this tent, you wouldn’t want to get more than a plant to start, and understand its full-grown size, under your particular cannabis growing conditions.

 Based on the number of plants you want to grow, you will need a specialized growing tent or a separate room.
 It is highly recommended to buy a high-quality tent that is both durable and highly reflective.
 The high reflectivity of the inner layer allows plants to receive almost 100% of the emitted light.
 As said earlier, the more received energy from light results in enhanced photosynthesis and higher yields.
 The outer canvas should be thick and made of high-quality material to prevent leaking.
-The tent that prevents the leaking of gases is ideal for the efficient addition of carbon dioxide because otherwise, the gas would constantly leak.
+A tent that prevents the leaking of gases is ideal for the efficient addition of carbon dioxide because otherwise, the gas would constantly leak.
 With gas leaking, you will never reach the optimal CO2 concentration.
 Also, the exterior canvas acts like an insulator, so it should conduct minimal heat.
 With all being said, buying a more expensive high-quality tent is a wise long-term investment for efficient marijuana growth that will result in high yields.
 It is important to note that you should avoid buying tents with plastic poles since they are not designed to withstand the burden of heavier objects that you will hang.
 The bars should be made of metal since you will need to hang cannabis lights, carbon filters, inline and oscillating fans on them.

 How to grow cannabis in a room?